-Defined Calculation Term Definition NRO {FAC} The final Network Risk Output value, for a given Delivery Element (see Table 4) for a particular Risk Sub-Category x.
-(R£m) NXP {BL} The total Baseline Allowed NARM Expenditure for a Risk Sub-Category for the RIIO-2 period as set out in Appendix 1 to Special Condition 3.1 of the RIIO-ET2, RIIO-GT2 and RIIO-GD2 licences.
-NXP {FAC} The Final Allowed Expenditure.
-The result of multiplying the final Network Risk Output value, for a given Delivery Element by the Final Unit Cost of Risk Benefit. (£m) This is then summed by Delivery Element and Risk Sub-Category to get the aggregated value.
-NXPor The total NARM related costs incurred by the licensee in delivering its NRO {OR} (in £m) for each Risk Sub-Category.
-NXP {OAD} The licensee's NARM related incurred costs (NXP {OR}) adjusted for CIX {OD} is calculated in accordance with Formula 3 for each relevant Risk Sub-Category. (£m) ONRO The Monetised Risk Benefit delivered during the Price Control Period through the licensee's Asset Interventions UCR {BL} The Baseline Unit Cost of Risk Benefit for each licensee as set out in the licensee's NARM Workbook. (£m/R£m) UCR {BLAD} The adjusted Baseline Unit Cost of Risk Benefit for each licensee based on the Adjusted Baseline Risk Output.
-UCRoad The adjusted out-turn Unit Cost of Risk Benefit is calculated in accordance with Formula 4 for each relevant Risk Sub-Category. (£m/R£m)
+Defined Calculation Term Definition NRO FAC The final Network Risk Output value, for a given delivery element (see Table 4) for a particular Risk Sub-Category x.
+(R£m) NXP BL The total Baseline Allowed NARM Expenditure for a Risk Sub-Category for the RIIO-2 period as set out in Appendix 1 to Special Condition 3.1 of the RIIO-ET2, RIIO-GT2 and RIIO-GD2 licences.
+NXP FAC The Final Allowed Expenditure.
+The result of multiplying the final Network Risk Output value, for a given delivery element by the Final Unit Cost of Risk Benefit. (£m) This is then summed by delivery element and Risk Sub-Category to get the aggregated value.
+NXPor The total NARM related costs incurred by the licensee in delivering its NROOR (in £m) for each Risk Sub-Category.
+NXP OAD The licensee's NARM related incurred costs (NXPOR) adjusted for CIXOD is calculated in accordance with Formula 3 for each relevant Risk Sub-Category. (£m) ONRO The Monetised Risk Benefit delivered during the Price Control Period through the licensee's Asset Interventions UCR BL The Baseline Unit Cost of Risk Benefit for each licensee as set out in the licensee's NARM Workbook.
+UCKBL (£m/R£m) UCR BLAD The adjusted Baseline Unit Cost of Risk Benefit for each licensee based on the Adjusted Baseline Risk Output.
+UCR OAD The adjusted out turn Unit Cost of Dick Densfit is calculated in accordance with Ferreula 4 fer each The adjusted out-turn Unit Cost of Risk Benefit is calculated in accordance with Formula 4 for each relevant Risk Sub-Category. (£m/R£m)

-Defined Calculation Term Definition UCR {FAC} The final allowed Unit Cost of Risk , for a given Delivery Element (see Table 4 below), for a particular Risk Sub-Category x . (£m/R£m)
+Defined Calculation Term Definition UCR FAC The final allowed Unit Cost of Risk , for a given delivery element (see Table 4 below), for a particular Risk Sub-Category x. (£m/R£m)